Topics in this article include:

 Yet, the plants in the Allium genus, which includes approximately 500 species, including onions, garlic, shallots, leeks, scallion, and chives, contain numerous naturally occurring organosulfur compounds—which are natural sources from which glutathione is constructed within the body.

-Just a few of the organosulfur compound derivatives found in the Allum genus include S-Allylmercapturic acid (ALMA), allyl methyl sulfide (AMS), allyl methyl sulfoxide (AMSO), allyl methyl sulfone (AMSO2), and S-allylcysteine (SAC).
+Just a few of the organosulfur compound derivatives found in the Allum genus include S-Allylmercapturic acid (ALMA), allyl methyl sulfide (AMS), allyl methyl sulfoxide (AMSO), allyl methyl sulfone (AMSO2), and S-allylcysteine (SAC) (which is very close to the chemical form of NAC, yet SAC is naturally occurring and superior in its performance within the body).

-Asparagus, and raw milk whey are also common sources of glutathione precursors.
+Asparagus, okra, avocados, spinach, and raw milk whey are also common sources of glutathione or its precursors.

-Intravenous administration of NAC is more likely to provoke these side effects than oral administration, yet oral NAC is not assimilated as well, thus requiring higher dosage to be effective.
+Intravenous administration of NAC is more likely to provoke these side effects than oral administration, yet oral NAC is not assimilated as well, thus requiring higher dosage to be effective, and as we saw above the pure L-Cysteine is more bioavailable than NAC versions.

-Apart from this emergency use at times when one is unaware of the more effective herbal and food resources that support the body's own synthesis of glutathione, I recommend Nature's own remedies in their whole forms, preferably taken in on a daily basis as a preventative, so the emergency never develops.
+Apart from this emergency use at times when one is unaware of the more effective herbal and food resources that support the body's own synthesis of glutathione, I recommend keeping the body supplied with Nature's own remedies in their whole forms, preferably taken in on a daily basis as a preventative, so the emergency never develops.
 (See the list below.)

 Isolated ingredients, especially when formulated in a lab, can quickly disturb your biological terrain when taken over extended periods, or taken in quantity, and will not be as wholesome or balanced as something designed by Nature for the human body.